datadryad/dryad-app/app/views/layouts/_submission_process.html.md

 <p>Upon curator approval, the Dryad DOI is published and, if applicable, the <a href="<%= stash_url_helpers.publishing_charges_path %>">Data Publishing Charge</a> is invoiced.</p>

 <p><strong>What is data curation?</strong> Data curators review and enrich research data to help make it <a href="https://www.force11.org/group/fairgroup/fairprinciples">Findable, Accessible, Interoperable, and Reusable (FAIR)</a>.
-According to the <a href="https://datacurationnetwork.org/about/our-mission/">Data Curation Network<a> (of which Dryad is a partner),<i>Data curation enables data discovery and retrieval, maintains data quality, adds value, and provides for re-use over time through activities including authentication, archiving, metadata creation, digital preservation, and transformation.</i></p>
+According to the <a href="https://datacurationnetwork.org/about/our-mission/">Data Curation Network</a> (of which Dryad is a partner), <i>Data curation enables data discovery and retrieval, maintains data quality, adds value, and provides for re-use over time through activities including authentication, archiving, metadata creation, digital preservation, and transformation.</i></p>

 <h2>Publication and Citation<a name="citation"></a></h2>